-Charges for delivery of the vehicle to the dealer prior to the sale are taxable.
+Destination, or freight charges for delivery of the vehicle to the dealer prior to the sale are taxable.

 [IC 63-3613(a)3]

 Separately stated delivery or freight charges for delivery to the buyer aren't taxable unless it's for a manufactured home, modular building, or park model recreational vehicle.